wout/dat-metadata-standard/README.md

 A metadata standard for storing distributed on-chain NFTs on Cardano.

 ## Introduction
-This standard is useful for generative on-chain art but it may also apply to other use cases.
-It aims to solve the three following problems.
+This standard describes the separation of data and logic for on-chain NFTs.
+It is useful for generative on-chain art but it may also apply to other use cases.
+The main goal is to solve the three problems as described below.

 ### Storage limit
 Cardano is very well suited for on-chain NFTs.
 Compared to other blockchains,